tipb47/bittensor-tooling/README.md

 - Subnet registration automation
 - Subnet registration monitors with Discord alerts

-Note: some of these may need to be updated as Bittensor's python package has updated numerous times.
+Note: some of these may need to be updated given package updates.

 made by Taeyoung Lee and Tipton Browne